ss-adeptpro/pets-owners/README.md

 - Small Demo to show data from a web service
 - Output a list of all the cats in alphabetical order under a heading of the gender of their owner
+- RTK Query to interact with web service with caching and timeout features
 - Lazy loading of pages
 - Memoized concept for performance optimization
 - Custom hook for error handlings